Lab 10: H100 Matrix Multiplication

 In the previous section, we worked with the unswizzled wgmma instruction, which organizes data at a 8 × 16 byte granularity.
 The swizzled variants instead process different granularities depending on the swizzle mode:

 In this section, we’ll invoke the 64-byte swizzled variant.
-Within each 64-byte swizzled core matrix, elements are packed into 128-byte chunks, which are then swizzled.
+Within each 64-byte swizzled core matrix, elements are packed into 128-bit chunks, which are then swizzled.
 As an example, we show the swizzling layout below (figure from PTX documentation).
-Please note that each number corresponds to a 128-byte chunk (or correspondingly, 8 packed bf16 elements).
+Please note that each number corresponds to a 128-bit chunk (or correspondingly, 8 packed bf16 elements).

 Outside of the size of the core matrix, the main difference between the swizzled case and the unswizzled case is how we set up the shared memory descriptor.
-For swizzled descriptors, the leading byte offset no longer matters and is assumed to be 1.
+For swizzled descriptors, the leading byte offset no longer matters and is ignored.
 The stride byte offset remains conceptually the same, but now represents the offset needed to move from one 8 × 64 byte core matrix to the next in the M/N dimension.

 Because the 64-byte swizzle mode requires at least 64 bytes in the K dimension, we will now use K = 32 (32 elements × 2 bytes per bf16 = 64 bytes).
 With this choice, you will not need to repack the data as we did in the unswizzled case—it’s already in the correct form, since we don’t need multiple core matrices to fill the entire K dimension!
 However, you will need to swizzle each core matrix.
 You are free to use a TMA load if you wish, or you can use your own swizzle function from Lab 9.